Sharing is caring!

 Let’s face it, as I’ve said before, three quarters of happiness and stress management is in our heads.
 It’s about keeping yourself in a positive outlook and focused on a bigger purpose.

 But how?
 Well that’s a whole other question.
 It’s so easy to say…not so easy to do.
-So, this year, I developed tips of things you can do to keep you on the positive side of the mountains we climb.
+So, this year, I developed tips of things you can do to keep you on the positive side of the mountains we climb and maintain a positive outlook.

 Yes, getting enough rest is important for health reasons.
 But there are other reasons.
 If you work constantly, you lose perspective, you wear yourself out, and you’ll burn yourself out.
 And then you will have nothing to offer your students, your colleagues, your family or yourself.